Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

 Lightning supports training on the new Cloud TPU VMs.
 Previously, we needed seperate VMs to connect to the TPU machines.
-Cloud TPU VMs run on the TPU Host machines, which allows direct SSH access to the Users.
+Cloud TPU VMs run on the TPU Host machines, which allows direct SSH access for the Users.
 Hence, this architecture upgrade leads to cheaper and significantly better performance and usability while working with TPUs.

 The TPUVMs come pre-installed with latest versions of PyTorch and PyTorch XLA.